LibrariesHacked/england-librarydata/library-db.md

 	on aos.oa_code = o.oa11cd) as ca
 join libraries li
 on li.id = ca.library_id
-where li.closed is not null
+where li.closed is not null;
 ```

 4. Add a table for cross authority catchment areas.